 A first degree, normally of at least Upper Second Class Honours, in Mathematics, Statistics or a related subject, such as Engineering or Physics.
 We expect the equivalent standard for an international qualification.
-If you are unsure whether your non-UK qualification meets the entry requirement, contact firstname.lastname@example.org The English language requirements for applicants to this course can be found here.
-There is no GMAT requirement.
+If you are unsure whether your non-UK qualification meets the entry requirement, email us to find out more information.

 Months of entry